-Marked crosswalks shall not be installed in an uncontrolled environment (without signals, stop signs, or yield signs) when posted speeds are greater than 40 mph or on multilane roads where design traffic volumes exceed 12,000 vpd (without a raised median) or 15,000 vpd (with a raised median).
+Marked crosswalks shall not be installed in an uncontrolled environment (without signals, stop signs, or yield signs) when posted speeds are greater than 40 mph or on multilane roads where traffic volumes exceed 12,000 vpd (without a raised median) or 15,000 vpd (with a raised median).

 Roundabouts present a unique challenge for the design of pedestrian crossings.
-In a roundabout, the crosswalk to the splitter island should be placed with a minimum offset of 20 feet from the yield line of each approach leg.
+In a roundabout, the crosswalk markings should comply with the MUTCD and the FDOT Traffic Engineering Manual.